ssatyal/unjin/readme.md

 ## to do

 - add parallax to cover photo
 - add in new sections from email
+- replace plosone links with buttons